Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Main result

 \end{itemize} The S-polynomials which are reduced to zero can be considered as ``waste of time''. \emph{Avoiding reductions} to zero is a recurring theme in the Gr\"obner bases computation, including the Buchberger criterion, F5 algorithm by~\cite{faugere_new_2002}, and connections to regular sequences~\cite[Section 2.4.3]{verron2016regularisation}.
 We believe that one can explain the performance gains achieved by our weight assignment within this framework, although not directly through casting the system into a regular one.

-Polynomial systems produced by SIAN typically have relatively small and simple Gr\"obner basis, so one may expect that few reductions are necessary.
+Polynomial systems produced by our Lie derivative process for ODE systems typically have relatively small and simple Gr\"obner bases, so one may expect that few reductions are necessary.
 On the other hand, the number of equations is large (starting with 40 in real examples) and the degrees are low (may not go beyond 3 in many applications).
 Therefore, the normal selection strategy may select too many pairs at once, yielding a large number of zero reductions.
 We claim that our weight assignment alleviates this issue by spreading possible values of $\deg M(f, g)$ used for selecting pairs.
 Let us explain this in more detail using the following model as an example